ioana-dobre/portfolio/index.markdown

 **Global Voices Translator**

-Global Voices is an international nonprofit news agency reporting on all sorts of social issues around the world from racism to the loss of indigenous languages.
-I am a volunteer there and I translate articles which address social issues I am interested in, such as disability rights, but also entertainment articles about movies, games and music.
-You can find all my translated articles [here](https://ro.globalvoices.org/author/ioana-dobre).
+Global Voices is an international nonprofit news agency reporting on a variety of social issues around the world from racism to the loss of indigenous languages.
+I translate articles which address social issues I am interested in, like the war in Ukraine.
+Also, I ejoy translating entertainment articles about movies, games and music.
+I love working there!
+You can find all my translated articles on [my Global Voices translator profile](https://ro.globalvoices.org/author/ioana-dobre).

 **Wikipedia Translator and Editor**

-I am a contributor on Wikipedia and I translate articles from English to Romanian to help improve the website by localization and at the same time to practice my translation skills.
-I also edit existing articles written in Romanian but my main activity there is translation.
-I want to help localize pages related to sociology and society for sociology students as well as for the general public.
-You can find all my translated articles on my [user page](https://ro.wikipedia.org/wiki/Utilizator:Ioana2022).
+I am a contributor on Wikipedia and I translate articles from English to Romanian to help inprove the site by localization, especially in what concerns society and sociology, my field of expertise.
+I also edit existing articles written in Romanian sometimes but my main activity there is translation.
+You can find all my translated articles on [my user page](https://ro.wikipedia.org/wiki/Utilizator:Ioana2022).

 **The 7 cups Translation Project**

 7 cups is a website which provides online therapy and free support to people experiencing emotional distress by connecting them with trained volunteer listeners.
-I contributed to the translation of the site from English to Romanian to make it available to non-English speakers.
+I contributed to the translation of the site from English to Romanian to make it available to non-English speakers but the translation has yet to be implemented.

 ### Proofreader for Romanian language